Closet Design Dimensions: Your Guide to a Perfect Fit

 If your space falls below these minimums, a custom reach-in closet with a well-designed system may actually give you more usable storage.

-Walk-In Closet Depth: How Deep Should Your Closet Be?
+How Deep Should a Walk-In Closet Be?

 Closet depth determines how many walls you can use for storage.
 The deeper the closet, the more layout options you have.